 Comerica also established a new Office of Corporate Responsibility in 2021, bringing key environmental, social and governance elements from across the organization together under one leader and underscoring the bank’s dedication to protecting and preserving the environment; diversity, equity and inclusion (DEI); and serving and strengthening our communities.

-The success Comerica has shared for more than 170 years is a testament to its strong relationship focus, conservative principles, and dedicated workforce – the more than 7,400 colleagues who serve as Comerica’s ambassadors in the community.
+The success Comerica has shared for 174 years is a testament to its strong relationship focus, conservative principles, and dedicated workforce – the more than 7,400 colleagues who serve as Comerica’s ambassadors in the community.